 Futurists in the 1800s used to imagine that as society grew richer, people would work short weeks and dedicate most of their time to leisure, learning and the arts.
 In such a scenario, GDP would actually be stagnant or declining, as GDP statistics would not measure increased leisure.
 In policy circles, officials think that greater GDP is always good.
 But we have no idea if that is actually the case – we might be better off under scenarios where GDP is falling.

 The astute reader may object, “But GDP is not trying to be a measure of well being, it is supposed to be a measure of output, to be weighed in policy decisions against other factors.”
 But this retort is incorrect.
-GDP does try to measure of well being because there is entire system of “hedonics” built into the price index.
+GDP does try to measure of well being because there is entire system of “hedonics” and quality adjustments built into the price index.
 These hedonic measure try to measure how much the good has improved well being.

 GDP does not measure actual output of real goods.
 It just measures money flows and changes in a price index.
 If the entire industrial base atrophies, manufacturing disappears, and a country survives off of exporting its currency like 16th century Spain, the GDP and CPI statistics will not reveal the problem until it is far too late to fix.